Radio Delta AM modulation meter and monitoring equipment in the broadcast chain

 How we test a shortwave broadcast

-A good test is more than turning on a transmitter.
-We compare several signals and sources before drawing conclusions.
+A good test compares several sources before drawing conclusions.

 1